neuralint/neuralint/README.md

 Layer 14 ==> Batchnorm layer should be before the dropout.
 ```
 ### Keras Example
-Following code is a sample `keras` script.
+The following code is a sample `Keras` script:

 ```python
 from k.layers.convolutional import *